We took our honeymoon in Ireland and had an amazing time! I'm sharing some of the reasons it went so well.

 #4: We Made a List of Things to Do in Ireland

 Without committing to any particular date, we made a list of experiences within driving distance from Killarney and played the rest by ear.
-The only exception to this were Aran Islands, that we planned for our day one.
+The only exception to this was Aran Islands, which we planned for day one.

 So, what did we have on our list?
 I'm glad you asked!

-- Dingle Peninsular: it happened to be one of the rainy day, but it didn't stop us from catching a glimpse of Fungie, the friendliest dolphin who follows boats in Dingle Bay.
-Besides, if you can think of anything more romantic than getting caught in the downpour at a spectacular empty beach in Ireland, and then hiding out in a tiny cafe while you sip hot coco with your husband, then I am not sure we can be friends!
+- Dingle Peninsula: It happened to be one of the rainy days, but it didn't stop us from catching a glimpse of Fungie, the friendliest dolphin who follows boats in Dingle Bay.
+And I defy you to think of anything more romantic than getting caught in the downpour at a spectacular empty beach in Ireland, and then hiding out in a tiny cafe while you sip hot cocoa with your husband!

-- Ring of Kerry: We almost skipped this one, but I'm glad our host at Kingfisher scolded us, and insisted we make the trip.
+- Ring of Kerry: We almost skipped this one, but I'm glad our host at Kingfisher scolded us and insisted we make the trip.
 The stops we made were too many to count.
 It was unfortunate that the winds weather prevented us from taking a boat out to Skellig, but even so, the beauty surrounding us was overwhelming.
-Majority of the watercolors I painted when we returned, came from the photographs we took that day.
+The majority of the watercolors I painted when we returned came from the photographs we took that day.

 - Horseback Riding in Killarney National Park: I'm not a very good rider, but I love all things horses.
 With local deer herd grazing just feet away from us, it was a very special experience.